 Teaching English in Budapest

-Budapest is a very popular destination to teach English in Hungary for many reasons.
+Budapest is a very popular destination for teaching English in Hungary for many reasons.
 The international city attracts many businesses and people, which means many opportunities for teachers.
 Over 3 million people live in the Budapest Metropolitan Area, almost a third of the country’s population.

 Work and Social Culture in Hungary